 Effective communication skills are integral to career success.
 Employers frequently list communication skills, a strong work ethic, teamwork skills, initiative and interpersonal skills as characteristics they look for in new hires.
 The courses offered within the Communication Studies curriculum allow students to develop these vital characteristics.

-Your Career in Communication Studies
+Careers in Communication Studies

 This program provides basic preparation leading to communication-related careers in organizations and corporations dealing with media, education, business, public service, tourism, journalism, public relations, politics, broadcasting and sales.